-One solution which we have previously reported in^{14} is to find a feature or set of features which can be measured over smaller regions of the document such as individual text characters.
-If the print quality defects are modeled as a texture in the printed areas of the document then texture features can be used to classify the document.
+can be measured over smaller regions of the document such as individual text characters.
+If the banding signal is modelled as a texture in the printed areas of the document then texture features can be used to classify the document.
 These types of features can be more easily measured over small areas such as inside a text character.